 Springing Into Action

-“At SpringGR, we believe that our city is full of individuals with great ideas for products and services; however, due to a lack of business acumen many of these ideas lay dormant,” said Attah Obande, co-founder of SpringGR and VP of Business and Talent Development at the Grand Rapids Area Chamber of Commerce.
+“At SpringGR, we believe that our city is full of individuals with great ideas for products and services; however, due to a lack of business acumen many of these ideas lay dormant,” said Attah Obande, Co-Director of SpringGR and VP of Business and Talent Development at the Grand Rapids Area Chamber of Commerce.
 “These ideas deserve a chance to thrive in the marketplace, and SpringGR helps create this opportunity.”

 The Small Business Accelerator experience teaches participants the basics of starting a business, such as identifying target customers, crafting a marketing message, setting up a legal structure, pricing, projections and more.
 Over time, participants learn how to turn a cool product or service into a full-fledged operation.